zeshan304/Explainable-TPE-xgboost-to-predict-concrete-compressive-strength-from-comprehensive-data/README.md

 ### Prerequisites

-To set up the required Python environment, you can use the `ENV_ConcTPEexpxgboost.yml` file provided in this repository.
-And to install the dependencies, run the following command:
+To set up the required Python environment using conda, you can use the `ENV_ConcTPEexpxgboost.yml`:

 ```bash
 conda env create -f /fullpathtoEnv/ENV_ConcTPEexpxgboost.yml